wmo-im/wis2box-training/documentation/docs/de/cheatsheets/wis2box.md

 ---
-title: WIS2 in einer Box Spickzettel
+title: WIS2 in a box Spickzettel
 ---

-# WIS2 in einer Box Spickzettel
+# WIS2 in a box Spickzettel

 ## Übersicht